robmadeyou/Bloop/Design.md

 Unlike many other games, there is no ending to this game, as the player will need to play until they either fall, or get trapped.
 When this happens, the game wraps up and is directed to the highscores screen where the player will get ranked based on their score.

+####Visual requirements

+The main aim of the game is to make sure it's visible for everyone, including different sizes of monitors.
+I had decided to make the font size at least 14px large for most cases.
+Most cases would apply for things like informative text and general descriptions.
+How ever for areas like Titles the font size will vary, but will be more than large enough for the user to see clearly what is written.